stet-stet/DDD/README.md

 ## Acknowledgement

 The structure of the code, was heavily inspired by [this](https://github.com/facebookresearch/denoiser) repository, where Demucs is used to perform speech denoising.

-## Goals and Features

-- each training component is fully modular
-  - ...so that minimal number of files need be modified to run a different experiment
-- a component can be added without much hassle (as long as input/output dimensions match)
-- running an experiment can be done without much hassle
-- easily keep track of which experiments resulted in which file (the logger does this for you!)
-- a code that can be easily inspected even for beginners!

-## The main idea

-- Hydra shall be used to implement the below.
-- augmentors, loaders, losses, models, optimizers, lr-schedulers are chosen when running file
-- each config outlines:
-  - parameters for each component
-  - (when not specified, parameter defaults to defaults)
-- there is one "selector" function within each folder: this is the only func that needs to be imported
-  - the json parameters will be directly fed into the component constructor!
-- the training function will have to be hand-written for each different experiment
-  - in `experiments/`
-- output folder, logs, etc are automatically generated such that no information goes deleted without a trace